Plandemic: Reception

-Mikki Willis' response
+Mikki Willis's response

+Willis said that although he expected the provocative marketing to garner interest, the actual scope of popularity was unexpected.
 Speaking to the Los Angeles Times, Willis said he is not anti-vaccine and that he was merely trying to "start a conversation about science".
 He described himself as open-minded; "I have a profound love and respect of doctors despite how many doctors are mad at me now".
-Willis said he is also skeptical of Mikovits' claims in the video; "We’re working very hard right now to validate the majority of the claims that were made" and expressed a willingness to be involved in civil discussions with doctors "on all sides".
+Willis said he is also skeptical of Mikovits's claims in the video; "We're working very hard right now to validate the majority of the claims that were made" and expressed a willingness to be involved in civil discussions with doctors "on all sides".

-ProPublica health care reporter and investigative journalist Marshall Allen contacted Willis, who said Plandemic "is not a piece that’s intended to be perfectly balanced".
+ProPublica health care reporter and investigative journalist Marshall Allen contacted Willis, who said Plandemic "is not a piece that's intended to be perfectly balanced".
 When asked whether Plandemic might be fairly called propaganda, he said the definition fits, although he did not feel it contains anything misleading.
 According to Allan, "based on [the definition of propaganda], [Willis] feels 100% of news reporting is propaganda".

-The Center for Inquiry's (CFI) Benjamin Radford and researcher Paul Offit asked Willis eight questions about the accuracy of the claims made in the video, either asking for evidence and clarification or asking questions such as "considering that bacteria don’t kill viruses, how would 'healing microbes' reduce or treat coronavirus infection?"
+The Center for Inquiry's (CFI) Benjamin Radford and researcher Paul Offit asked Willis eight questions about the accuracy of the claims made in the video, either asking for evidence and clarification or asking questions such as "considering that bacteria don't kill viruses, how would 'healing microbes' reduce or treat coronavirus infection?"
 Willis agreed to answer all of the questions but he never did.
-Radford said on the CFI's website:If the claims made by Mikovits and Willis in Plandemic are based in truth and facts, you’d think they would be eager to offer evidence supporting their claims.
+Radford said on the CFI's website:If the claims made by Mikovits and Willis in Plandemic are based in truth and facts, you'd think they would be eager to offer evidence supporting their claims.
 What better way to turn the tables on scientists, skeptics, and journalists than to offer a referenced, fact-based, point-by-point rebuttal to critics who offer them a platform? ...
 Where are their responses?
 Why are they suddenly so quiet?
 Why are they afraid to answer questions?
 What do they have to hide?